maryjobs/celo-nft-monster-swallow-game-tutorial/README.md

   }
 ```

-The `SwallowNFT()` function allows a player to swallow another player’s NFT.
+The `SwallowNFT()` function allows a player to swallow and attack another player’s NFT.
 This function takes an index as a parameter which is used to specify the NFT to be swallowed.
-The function is protected by two modifiers. `hasmint` and `canSwallow`.
-The `hasmint` modifier checks if the address has minted an NFT and the `canSwallow` modifier checks if the power value of the attacker is greater than the power value of the owner.
-If both the modifiers pass, the function transfers the NFT from the owner to the attacker, decreases the power value of the owner and increases the power value of the attacker.
+The function is protected by two modifiers `hasmint` and `canSwallow`.
+The `hasmint` modifier checks if the address has minted an NFT and the `canSwallow` modifier checks if the power value of the attacker is greater than the power value of the defender.
+If both modifiers pass, the function transfers the NFT from the defender to the attacker, decreases the power value of the defender, and increases the power value of the attacker.

 ```solidity
  function upgradeNFT(uint _index) external payable{